joinpursuit/AC3.2/lessons/numbers/exercises/exercises.md

 #### Question 1.
 What is true about __Integers__ in computers?
 ```
 a.
 Integers must have a positive or negative sign always.
+Yes
 b.
 The maximum value for Integers is +∞.
 c.
 Integer types in computers take up a fixed amount of memory.
+Yes
 d.
 Integers may contain decimals.
 ```

 #### Question 2.
 Explain why the maximum value of ```UInt8``` is equals 255.
 Why is the maximum value of ```Int8``` 127?

+Because unsigned is the sum of 2^7 and 2^8-1.
+The

 #### Question 3.
 Consider the constants below.
 Which code will compile?